Synchronization gauge field, standing waves and one-way-speed of light: Synchronization gauge and measurement of isotropy of OWS of light

 Measuring the OWS requires two pre-synchronized clocks at two distant points while synchronization of distant clocks requires prior information on OWS of the synchronizing signal leading to a logical circularity which is the source of the synchronization gauge in STR.
 In the absence of any definite synchronization procedure, Einstein synchronization is usually employed for distant clocks synchronization where isotropic light propagation is assumed and corresponding transformation equations between two IRFs moving with a relative velocity v is the Lorentz transformation $X^{\prime \mu} = L^{\mu}_{\nu} X^{\nu}$ where $X^0 = ct$, $X^i=x^i$, and $L^0_0=L^1_1=\gamma$, $L^2_2=L^3_3=1$, $L^1_2=L^2_1=-\beta \gamma$ and the rest of the elements are zero, $\beta = v/c$ and $\gamma = (1-\beta^2)^{-1/2}$.

 Along with standard treatment, the possibility, in principle, of postulating an anisotropic structure has also been discussed extensively in various contexts.
 Mansouri and Sexl (MS) \cite{MS77} first introduced the synchronization gauge in STR under the so-called test theory formalism.
 The MS test theory is focused on kinematic aspects and space-time structure.

-Perhaps the most logical argument in favor of synchronization gauge (conventionality) in STR was advanced by Anderson {\it et al.} \cite{anderson1998} as described below. .
+Perhaps the most mathematically sound argument in favor of synchronization gauge (conventionality) in STR was advanced by Anderson {\it et al.} \cite{anderson1998} as described below.
 They proposed a coordinate transformation

-where $\bm{\xi}$ is an arbitrary smooth vector field.
+where $\boldsymbol{\xi}$ is an arbitrary smooth vector field.
 Under the above transformation the locus of a light beam $x=\pm ct$ in the un-dashed, “Einstein synchronization” coordinates reduces to $x^{\prime} =\pm \frac{ct^{\prime}}{1 \mp \xi}$.

 Thus the speed of light in each direction becomes $c_{\pm} = c/(1 \mp \xi )$.
 Since the physical laws remain invariant under coordinate transformation, $\mathbf{\xi}$ is the synchronization gauge field which is known as AVS synchronization gauge in the name of the authors.
 In the notation of Reichenbach $\xi=2 \epsilon -1$ so that these speeds are $\frac{c}{2\epsilon}$ and $\frac{c}{2(1-\epsilon)}$.
 Remember that the two-way speed is always $c$ as it can be measured with a single clock.
 For a particular gauge choice ($\xi = -\beta/c - \gamma^{-1} \epsilon(\beta)$ where $\epsilon(\beta)$ is the Selleri gauge parameter) AVS transformation becomes the general transformation between two IRFs as suggested by Selleri \cite{Selleri97}.